 Advanced SolTech Renewable Energy

 ASRE built its first two installations totaling 445 kW in 2014.
-During 2015 and 2016 has accelerated the expansion of installations with very strong growth and is now estimated at 43,32 – 47,32 MW including existing orders and facilities under construction.
+During 2015 to 2018, since the expansion of installations has accelerated with very strong growth to reach over 93 MW installed capacity today.

-Sales are made to commercial customers (B2B) that, under long term agreements of at least 20 years, commit to buying all the electricity and/or thermal energy that each installation produces.
+Sales are made to commercial customers (B2B) that, under long term agreements of at least 20 years, commit to buying all the electricity that each installation produces.
 Therefore, the customer does not pay for the installation, but instead undertakes to buy all the electricity/thermal energy that the installation produces.
 The customer gets access to clean energy produced by the sun at a lower price than they would have to pay to a standard supplier and, at the same time, receive a sort of rent for their roof in the form of a discount per kWh.
-A strong incentive you would agree.
+A strong incentive you no doubt.

-In addition to revenue received from customers for the electricity they buy, the joint venture company also receives a subsidy from the state.
+In addition to revenue received from customers for the electricity they buy, the joint venture company also receives a subsidies.
 For each kWh produced, the national government, the provincial government and the local government pay a fee directly to SolTech’s Chinese joint venture company.

 Discussions are currently underway with several customers in respect of similar agreements in the Hangzhou region.
 The local government has shown a positive attitude towards the initiative and appears to be willing to pass on the contact details of local companies that are significant consumers of electricity.
 The local government believes it is important to achieve the annual quota of installed solar energy systems in the region.
 This quota was established by the central government as part of China’s general environmental targets.